 Archiving, sharing, and publication of plant phenotyping data can be challenging, given that there is no global centralized archive for this type of data.
 Research projects often involve multiple partners, some of which collate data into their own (institutional) data management platforms, whereas others collate data into Excel spreadsheets.
 For researchers, it would be highly desirable that the datasets collected in different media by the partners in a research project (or across different collaborative projects) can be shared in a way that enables their integration, for collective analysis and for facilitating deposition into a dedicated repository.
 For managers of plant phenotyping data repositories that support a project or institution, it is essential to ensure that the uptake of data is easy and includes a step of metadata validation upon intake.

 - Are you exchanging data with individual researchers?

 - In what media are data being collected?

 - Are the data described in a MIAPPE-compliant manner?

-- Are you exchanging data management platforms?
+- Are you exchanging data across different data management platforms?

 - Do these platforms implement BrAPI?

 - If not, are they MIAPPE-compliant and do they enable automated data exchange?